nelaka/android_ArtOnMobileApp/README.md

 ## Google Play services:
 <ul>
 <li>Google Analytics to track usage data.
 Notice that only one analytics instance will be created.</li>
-<li>Google Mobile Ads to display ads (in app’s free flavor).
+<li>Google Mobile Ads to display banner ads for use with DoubleClick for Publishers (DFP).
 Notice that test ads will be displayed.</li>
 </ul>

 ## Access to the API